 - Clearly communicate in words what your business offers, make sure that it is displayed prominently on your homepage.

-- Make sure all content is well-written, either by you, your in-house marketing person or a copywriter.
-Writing for the web requires a different approach from writing a newsletter, and factors like SEO need to be considered.
+- Make sure all content is well-written.
+Writing for the web requires a different approach from writing a newsletter, and factors like SEO and User Experience need to be considered.

-- Include a call to action - Add buttons such as ‘enquire now’, ‘phone us today’, ‘get in touch for a free quote’, or ‘email us’.
+- Include a call to action - Add buttons such as ‘enquire now’, ‘call today’, ‘get in touch for a free quote’, or ‘email us’.

 - Include social media account icons with functioning links to your social pages.
-If you don’t have social pages then don’t add these.
-However, they're great for building a community and showcasing your services or products on platforms other than your website.
+They're great for building a community and showcasing your services or products on other platforms.

 - If you have recent testimonials from your clients, add them to your website.
-Make sure they're happy for you to publish them first though.
+But make sure they're happy for you to publish them first.

-- Ensure visitors to your site can easily find and contact you.
-That might be a physical address, a PO Box address, your best contact phone number and an email address.
+- Make it easy for visitors to easily find and contact you.
+Include a physical address, a PO Box, your phone number and an email address.

 - Don’t overcomplicate your design.
-You may have cool, creative ideas about images, colour scheme, text, video, but sometimes it’s best to strip everything back to basics and go with the what's easiest on the eye.
+You may have ideas about images, colour scheme, layout - but sometimes it’s best to strip everything back and go with what's simplest.

-- Don’t keep adding more information to your website as you think of it.
-Start off by planning your content and write each section of your site to reflect that.
+- Don’t keep adding more information to your website as you go.
+Start off by planning your content and write each section to reflect it.

-- Try not to do everything yourself; building and maintaining a website can be time-consuming.
-It will save you time and money to get experts to develop your site.
+- Don't do everything yourself; building and maintaining a website can be time-consuming.
+It will save you time and money to have experts develop your site.

 At Yellow, we build customised, cost-effective websites for small businesses across New Zealand.
 Get in touch with one of our experts today to know more.